MiltonGreat/Supplier-Selection/README.md

-# Supplier Performance Analysis and Clustering Project
+# Supplier Performance Analysis

 ### Project Overview

-The project aims to analyze supplier performance by evaluating factors like defect rates, lead times, and cost efficiency.
-We employ machine learning models to predict supplier reliability and optimize the allocation of orders.
-This will help in decision-making by selecting suppliers who meet cost and delivery expectations while minimizing risk.

-Key components:

-- Supplier defect rates and lead times
-- Order reallocation for optimized performance
-- Predictive modeling for supplier selection and evaluation
+This project aims to analyze supply chain data to gain insights into supplier performance, identify key cost drivers, and uncover patterns that can optimize operational efficiency.
+By leveraging advanced machine learning techniques and thorough data exploration, we provide strategic insights to enhance procurement and supplier selection processes.

 #### Key Objectives